rajitsengupta/SDG-performance-global-2023/README.md

-# Share of climate related questions asked in Indian Parliament
+# The world's progress in SDGs
-Read the full story here: [Funnels of inequality.](https://rajitsengupta.github.io/Parliament_Questions/)
+Read the full story here: [Funnels of inequality.](https://github.com/rajitsengupta/SDG-performance-global-2023)

 ## Overview
 An analysis of the progress the world has made towards Sustainable Development Goals.